Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: Introduction

 \section{Introduction}

-Since the inception of ChatGPT, there has been a surge in the development of large language models (LLMs) to achieve general-purpose language generation and understanding~\cite{touvron2023llama,qwen,achiam2023gpt,jiang2023mistral,team2023gemini} through self-supervised learning, supervised fine-tuning~\cite{vicuna2023,xu2023wizardlm,wang2022self} or reinforcement learning~\cite{ouyang2022training}.
-Given the abundance of LLMs, it is crucial to establish a reliable and fair evaluation to fully showcase their strengths and weaknesses \cite{guo2023survey,chang2023survey}.
+Since the advent of ChatGPT, there has been an unprecedented surge in the development of large language models (LLMs)~\cite{touvron2023llama,qwen,achiam2023gpt,jiang2023mistral,team2023gemini,chen2023large,azaria2024chatgpt}, driven by self-supervised pretraining~\cite{jaiswal2020survey}, supervised fine-tuning~\cite{wang2022self,vicuna2023,xu2023wizardlm} and reinforcement learning~\cite{ouyang2022training}.
+These models now exhibit remarkable general-purpose capabilities in language generation, understanding, and reasoning.
+Yet, with so many ``competitive'' LLMs emerging in rapid succession, establishing a reliable, scalable evaluation paradigm that reveals their strengths and weaknesses has become critical~\cite{guo2023survey,li2023evaluation,chang2023survey}.

-As a standard practice in machine learning, many LLM benchmarks such as MMLU \citep{hendryckstest2021}, C-Eval \citep{huang2023ceval} and BIG-bench \citep{srivastava2022beyond}, have been constructed to provide a leaderboard for straightforward comparison of LLMs.
-However, due to the expensive (and nontrivial) human annotations, they only involve a limited set of tasks.
-Moreover, excessive repeated testing on these \textit{fixed} benchmarks may lead to overfitting and give a false sense of improvement.
-Recent new benchmarks \cite{qin2024infobench,zheng2023judging,duan2023botchat} have shifted the task distribution to align with human needs.
-Nevertheless, there is still a high risk of overfitting and biased evaluation caused by data contamination or leakage \cite{schaeffer2023pretraining,zhou2023don}.

-As current objective evaluation metrics provide a poor account for the human perception of language quality, researchers have begun using strong LLMs as judges.
-For example, \citet{zhou2023lima}, \citet{dubois2023alpacafarm} and \citet{zheng2023judging} employed closed-source LLMs (e.g., GPT-4) through API calls for evaluation.
-Alternatively, open-source professional evaluators, e.g., PandaLM \citep{wang2023pandalm}, Shepherd \citep{wang2023shepherd}, and AUTO-J \citep{li2023generative} have been trained.
-Although LLM-based judges can automatically evaluate text quality in an interpretable and human-like way and are suitable for different evaluation settings, they come with their own drawbacks. (i) Bias: LLM-based evaluators may exhibit preferences, favoring content in certain positions (position bias), longer responses (verbosity bias), or self-generated answers (self-enhancement bias). (ii) Unreliability: Due to their poor capabilities in certain areas (e.g. math reasoning or professional scientific knowledge understanding), LLM-based evaluators are unable to provide accurate and comprehensive evaluations that closely align with human agreements.
-These have hindered LLMs from being fair judges.

-Human evaluation has always been considered the gold standard for evaluating LLMs.
-Chatbot Arena \citep{zheng2023judging} provides a crowdsourced platform for human users to engage in conversations with two LLM-based chatbots simultaneously and rate their responses based on preferences.
-Another benchmarking platform, Dynabench \cite{kiela2021dynabench}, enables users to submit counterexamples to identify and address the limitations of models.
-However, human evaluation methods are subject to significant limitations: Evaluating large sample sets through human evaluators incurs huge costs and time consumption while evaluating small ones leads to pronounced sampling bias.
-This contradiction in human evaluation underscores the core problem driving this paper: \textit{How to select the minimum number of informative samples that humans can use to accurately and fairly evaluate LLMs}?